AlfTang/Credit-Net/README.md

 Credit-Net
 ==========

-Programming Assignment 1 in Probabilistic Graphical Models course of Daphne Koller The course info can be found here https://class.coursera.org/pgm-003/class/index The details of this assignment is described in PGM_Programming_Assignment_1.pdf
+Programming Assignment 1 in Probabilistic Graphical Models course of Daphne Koller.
+The course info can be found here https://class.coursera.org/pgm-003/class/index.
+The details of this assignment is described in PGM_Programming_Assignment_1.pdf

 The codes are written by Octave.